mrmrcoleman/autocon2_workshop/README.md

 ___

-Next we need to ask Netpicker to pull the configuration backups for our devices.
+Next we need to ask Netpicker to pull the configuration backups for our devices so that we can run tests, which Netpicker calls `Policies`, against them.

+On the `Devices` screen click `Run backups`

+INSERT RUN BACKUPS SCREENSHOT

+Navigate over to `Backups` and wait for the backups to arrive.
+You can hit `Refresh` to update the view until both backups report `Success`.

+INSERT BACKUPS SCREENSHOT

+You can now inspect the backups.
+Click on `clab-autocon2-srl1`.
+Then you can click on your backup.

+INSERT BACKUP DETAILS VIEW

+Now that Netpicker is pulling the backups from our devices, we can use the real power of Netpicker, `Policies` and `Rules`.